perplexityjeff/USB-Webcam-Timelapse/README.md

 - 1920 and 1080 are part of the camera's resolution.
 You can use it to take smaller pictures if you prefer.

+# Requirements
+opencv-python is required for this script to run as it is used to connect to your webcam.

 # Credits
 This project is a modified version of https://github.com/mbjd/WebcamTimelapse.
 I used it as a base as it was perfect for my purpose with a few modifications.